| |

 #2/12

-deck-coat sand for enhanced wear resistance and greater slip
+deck-coat sand for enhanced wear resistance and greater slip/skid

 resistance.